YosefLab/BRAPeS/README.md

 **Other parameters:** <br />
 <br />

 -genome : The genome used for genomic alignment.
-By default, BRAPeS only supports hg38 and mm10.
+By default, BRAPeS only supports hg38 and mm10, and for mm10 with NCBI chromosome naming use mm10_ncbi..
 However, BRAPeS can be used for any genome or any organism, as long as the genomic annotations for the V/J/C segments are available.
-In order to run BRAPeS on genomes besides mm10 or hg38, the user must create the relevant annotation files [see here for more information](https://github.com/YosefLab/BRAPeS/tree/master/Data).
-For mm10 with NCBI chromosome naming use mm10_ncbi. <br />
+In order to run BRAPeS on genomes besides mm10 or hg38, the user must create the relevant annotation files [(see here for more information)](https://github.com/YosefLab/BRAPeS/tree/master/Data).
+In addition, this will require to add the '-Hminus'/'-Kminus'/'-Lminus' parameters if necessary. <br />

 -Hminus: Only used for user supplied genomes.
 Add this flag if the (majority) of V and J annotations of the heavy chain are on the minus strand. <br />
 -Kminus: Only used for user supplied genomes.
 Add this flag if the (majority) of V and J annotations of the kappa chain are on the minus strand. <br />